bbc/bigscreen-player/README.md

 The *Bigscreen Player* is an open source project developed by the BBC to simplify video and audio playback on a wide range of 'bigscreen' devices (TVs, set-top boxes, games consoles, and streaming devices).

-This project should be considered **Work in Progress**.
-A full roadmap will be released soon.

 ## Getting Started

 `$ npm install`